Catholic Identity & Spirituality | Identidad y Espiritualidad Católica

-Annunciation Catholic School is a community rooted in our Catholic faith.
+Annunciation Catholic School is a community rooted in our Catholic faith in partnership with Annunciation Catholic Church.
 In particular, we have been formed by rich legacy left by the Sisters of Charity of Leavenworth Kansas who founded and taught in our school from 1890 until 2010, and sustained by the humble joy and generosity of Capuchin Franciscan Friars who call the parish home.
 As a Catholic school of the Archdiocese of Denver, we are committed to prayer, the sacraments, & imitating Christ in all we do as individuals & as a school community.

 The Catholic sacraments are central of our school life, and mark important points of growth in the faith life of each student.
 We attend Mass every week as an entire school to receive the body, blood, soul, and divinity of Christ and be unified as members of his body.
 Each week, a different grade is responsible for planning mass, preparing the readings, and writing the Prayers of the Faithful.
 Our younger students spend a great deal of time each spring preparing for their First Reconciliation and first Holy Communion, and our older students also spend much time each spring in preparation for the Sacrament of Confirmation.
 All of the older students go to Reconciliation several times each year, and always during the liturgical seasons of Advent and Lent.